Tamago55/Aishiteru-Signal/README.md

 - **Morse Code Text Area**: A text area where users can input Morse code.
 - **Translate Buttons**: Buttons to translate Katakana to Morse code and vice versa.
 - **Clear Buttons**: Buttons to clear the respective text areas.
-- **Traffic Light Panel**: A simulated traffic light that represents Morse code signals visually.
+- **Light Panel**: A simulated light that represents Morse code signals visually.

 ## Usage
 1. **Execute the KatakanaTranslator.java.**: